 The rivalry will never end.

-We both love the aesthetic of Zona Alfa and have a classic sibling rivalry when it comes to versing each other.
+We both love the aesthetic of Zona Alfa (which is why Ryan designed the Zona Alfa terrain) and have a classic sibling rivalry when it comes to versing each other.
 We’ve only played a couple of games of Zona Alfa together across a long period of time, so we were pretty rusty.

 How does Zona Alfa Work?